 - Mood swings

-Now that we have an understanding of how estrogen dominance contributes to perimenopause symptoms, let’s have a look at what you can do to lower estrogen naturally and get back to feeling whole again.
+Now that we have an understanding of how estrogen dominance contributes to perimenopause symptoms, let’s have a look at what you can do to lower estrogen naturally and get back to feeling like yourself again.

 So, eating more cruciferous veggies is an important aspect of transitioning comfortably into menopause.